Tegal Regency

 Tegal Regency (Javanese:ꦏꦧꦸꦥꦠꦺꦤ꧀ꦠꦺꦒꦭ꧀) is one of the regencies (kabupaten) in the northwest corner of Central Java province of Indonesia, with an area of 983.9 sqkm.
 The regency's administrative center used to be in Tegal City, in the northwest corner of the regency, but then Tegal City was administratively separated from the regency and created as an independent municipality.
-The city was later replaced as the administrative centre of Tegal Regency by Slawi Town, which is a suburb about 20 km to the south of the city and within the district boundary.
-The regency had a population of 1,394,839 at the 2010 Census and 1,596,996 at the 2020 Census; the official estimate as at mid 2024 was 1,674,803 (comprising 848,602 males and 826,201 females).
+The city was later replaced as the administrative centre of Tegal Regency by Slawi Town, which is a suburb about 20 km to the south of the city and within the regency boundary.
+The regency had a population of 1,394,839 at the 2010 Census and 1,596,996 at the 2020 Census; the official estimate as at mid 2025 was 1,694,235 (comprising 858,205 males and 836,030 females).

 History

 The name of Tegal comes from the word Tetegal which means fertile soil capable of producing agricultural crops.
 Another source states that Tegal's name is believed to come from the word Teteguall - the name given by a trader from Portugal named Tome Pires who stopped at the Port of Tegal in the 1500s.

 Tegal Regency was established on 18 May 1601 when Ki Gede Sebayu was appointed as a Juru Demung in Tegal by the Sultan of Mataram, and began to develop this area.